Furmissile/squirrel/README.md

 ## About
 **Squirrel Dash** is a game inspired by squirrels' nutty behaviors!
 See life through the eyes of a squirrel in a fictitious world where you can:

-* Explore new biomes
+* Explore new biomes and unlock their stories
-* Take on encounters and discover new storylines
-* Tap into powers by eating enchanted acorns that enhance your abilities
+* Fill and deligate your stashes with various acorn assortments
-* Steal other squirrel's resources and embrace your greedy side
+* Steal from other squirrel's precious treasuries
+* Customize your squirrel with season themed squirrels
 * Join a guild (AKA scurry) to participate in group events and meet new people
-* Evolve your squirrel to master the art of acorn foraging!

 ## Support
 Squirrel Dash is currently undergoing a lot of revisioning and rebalancing.